Superbalist/laravel-pubsub/README.md

 $pubsub = app('pubsub')->connection('redis');

 // publish a message
-// the message can be a string, array, json string, bool, object - anything which can be serialized
+// the message can be a string, array, bool, object - anything which can be json encoded
 $pubsub->publish('channel_name', 'this is where your message goes');
 $pubsub->publish('channel_name', ['key' => 'value']);
-$pubsub->publish('channel_name', '{"key": "value"}');
 $pubsub->publish('channel_name', true);

+// publish multiple messages
+$messages = [
+    'message 1',
+    'message 2',
+];
+$pubsub->publishBatch('channel_name', $messages);

 // subscribe to a channel
 $pubsub->subscribe('channel_name', function ($message) {
     var_dump($message);
 });

-// all the aboce commands can also be done using the facade PubSub::connection('kafka')->publish('channel_name', 'Hello World!');
+// all the above commands can also be done using the facade PubSub::connection('kafka')->publish('channel_name', 'Hello World!');

 PubSub::connection('kafka')->subscribe('channel_name', function ($message) {